 Recent highlights include Mazeppa (title role), Tomsky (Pique Dame), Ibn Hakia (Iolanta) and Gryaznoy (Tsar's Bride) at the Bolshoi Theatre, Tomsky at the Gran Teatre del Liceu, Scarpia at the Teatro Real and Dutch National Opera.

 Hakobyan presented one of his significant roles Baron Scarpia (Tosca) at Palau de les Arts Valencia, Teatro dell'Opera di Roma, Teatro Regio di Torino, Teatro Comunale di Bologna, Staatsoper Stuttgart, Opéra de Lille and Bolshoi.
 As Baron Scarpia he successfully made his house debut at the Teatro Real, Wiener Staatsoper and Dutch National Opera in Barrie Kosky's fenomenal production (April-May 2022).

 Gevorg Hakobyan was born in Armenia.
 He studied at the Komitas State Conservatory in Yerevan with Maestro Sergey Danielyan.
 In 2008, Gevorg was awarded both the Gold Medal and First Prize at the prestigious First International Pavel Lisitsian Baritone Competition in Moscow, In 2011 he was recognized as a Merited Artist of the Republic of Armenia.
-Hakobyan is an Associate Professor of Vocal Department at Yerevan Komitas State Conservatory, he has been teaching classical vocal at the vocal-theoretical department since 2010.
+Hakobyan is an Associate Professor of the Vocal Department at Yerevan Komitas State Conservatory, he has been teaching classical vocal at the vocal-theoretical department since 2010.